rust-lang/rust/src/doc/guide-tasks.md

-% The Rust Tasks and Communication Guide
+% The Rust Threads and Communication Guide

-**NOTE** This guide is badly out of date an needs to be rewritten.
+**NOTE** This guide is badly out of date and needs to be rewritten.

 # Introduction